Serena71/COMP6080-ass1/README.md

 				<li>Ensure that source code (HTML, CSS, JS) is no more complicated or verbose than necessary to solve a given problem (less is more).</li>
 				<li>Maintaining separation between HTML and CSS for structural and stylistic aspects, respectively</li>
 				<li>Avoiding usage of more obselete methods of page styling that have been discussed in lectures (e.g. tables for non-tabular purposes)</li>
+				<li>Implementation is simple, and no more complicated or difficult to understand than necessary</li>
 			</ul>
 		</td>
 	</tr>